prafullsingh4550/Fasal_project/README.md

 -   Index = search page.
 Calls to OMDB API with the title searched for and displays search results.
 -   Button to "add to watchlist" which saves that data to local storage.
 -   Watchlist.html loads and displays data from local storage.
+-   Login Logout Pages are also there

+#  Steps to Run a Project

+-  Install vs code or any code editor
+-  Run index. html
+-  you can search desirable movie in the search option
+-  If you want you can add movies to the watchlist